maaaaz/chocodl/README.md

 Description
 -----------
-A little script to easily download packages from Chocolatey
+A little Python script to easily download packages from Chocolatey

 Copyright and license
 ---------------------